Rajanshu6206/mycollage-demo/README.md

              3. STAGED     = ( File is ready to be commited )
              4. UNMODIFIED = ( Unchanged )

-git clone           = To copy the file or folder from remote to the desktop ls                  = To check the list of files and folders. clean               = To clean the terminal ls -a               = To find hidden files git add /(git .)    = To modifiey changes in file commit              = To take screanshort of changes
+git clone                   = To copy the file or folder from remote to the desktop ls                          = To check the list of files and folders. clean                       = To clean the terminal ls -a                       = To find hidden files git add /(git .)            = To modifiey changes in file commit                      = To take screanshort of changes push (git push origin main) = To uplod local repo content to remote repo.